Scientific codes

 GenetIC is a code to generate initial conditions for cosmological simulations, especially for zoom simulations of galaxies.
 It provides support for 'genetic modifications' to arbitrarily modify the initial conditions to control e.g. the mass assembly history of galaxies or their angular momentum.

-I contributed to the code by adding support for angular momentum modifications (see pull-request #80).
 I also added support for tracer particles to allow genetic modifications of the initial conditions of the baryon Lagrangian patch with the code RAMSES.

 Code available at: github.com/pynbody/genetIC